eugene-krivosheyev/java-junior/README.md

 ## Course Project Iteration 12: Logger Library Maturity Grown
 - NFR: As a developer I want higher collection performance for messages through non-default eq and hc
-- NRF: As a developer I want more polymorhism with toS for messages
+- NRF: As a developer I want more polymorphism with toS for messages
 - NFR: As a developer I want lower memory consumption through StringB*
 - FR: As a developer I want business rules applied to all messages types
 ```java